What is Participatory Budgeting?

 - League of California Cities 2014 Helen Putnam Award for Enhancing Public Trust, Ethics, and Community Involvement (September 2014)

 The City and Vallejo residents’ involvement in Participatory Budgeting has made Vallejo a model for city and government institutions worldwide.
-Through new partnerships with universities and educational institutions, non-profit organizations, generated recognition from The White House, Slate Magazine, Time Magazine and NPR Marketplace, Vallejo has become the gold standard for public participation and collaborative government.
+Through new partnerships with universities and educational institutions, non-profit organizations, generated recognition from The White House, The Atlantic, Slate Magazine, Time and National Public Radio, Vallejo has become the gold standard for public participation and collaborative government.

 Pictured from Left to Right: City Of Vallejo Staff Alea Gage and Joanna Altman; Former City of Vallejo City Councilmember and PB advocate Marti Brown, during 2014 Summit at The White House on Participatory Budgeting